wix-incubator/corvid-examples/weather-widget/README.md

 ### Code
 Then we added code to do the following:

-Markup: 1.
-Import the fetch function:
+1. Import the fetch function:
   We imported the fetch function used to get the weather data JSON object from the 3rd party site.

 2. Define variables: